plasma-group/pigi/packages/docs/src/spec/src/03-client/range-db.rst

 Description
 ^^^^^^^^^^^
 Deletes the values for the given range.
 Will insert new ``RangeEntry`` objects or modify existing ones when the given range only partially overlaps with those already in the database.
-This method **must** delete objects under the same scheme described above for ``put``.
+This method **MUST** delete objects under the same scheme described above for ``put``.

 Parameters
 ^^^^^^^^^^